transxposon/nao_sound/README.md

 # nao_sound

-two programs to record sound from your local microphone and nao robot.
+two programs to record sound from your local microphone and nao robot. (uses python 2.7 for NAOqi compatibility reasons)

 # **Audio Recording Utilities**